solutionDrive/ansible-role-s3-deployment/README.md

 Requirements
 ------------

-boto - to be able to communicate with S3
+boto/boto3 - to be able to communicate with S3

 Role Variables
 --------------